 5: The Naked Roommate

-This book is written by Harlan Cohen and is one of the best books for college students that I found before college and I will recommend this book to those students who are about to move to college.
+This book is written by Harlan Cohen and is one of the best books for college students that I found before college.
+I will recommend this book to those students who are about to move to college.

 From sharing a bathroom with 40 strangers to sharing lecture notes, this book is your behind-the-scenes look at everything you need to know about college.
 This book is based on real-life advice on everything from making friends to managing stress.